The Dependence of Dark Matter Halo Properties on the Morphology of Their Central Galaxies from Weak Lensing: Results and discussion

 In terms of galaxy properties, higher S\'{e}rsic indices are typically associated with early type galaxies with red colors, while lower S\'{e}rsic indices refer to late type galaxies with blue colors \citep[see, e.g., Figure~1 of][]{xu2022photometric}.
 It has long been recognized that red and blue galaxies exhibit distinct SHMR \citep[e.g.][]{2011MNRAS.410..210M,2012ApJ...757....4P,2012MNRAS.424.2574W,2015ApJ...799..130R,2016MNRAS.457.3200M,2021ApJ...919...25W,2021A&A...649A.119P,xu2022photometric,2023ApJ...947...19A}, with red galaxies hosted by more massive dark matter halos than blue ones at fixed stellar mass.
 Given the strong correlation between morphology and color, it is crucial to determine which of these secondary dependencies is more fundamental.
 Does the halo mass dependence on $n$ arise due to color, or is it the other way around?

 Therefore, we select galaxies with rest-frame $u-r$ colors in a narrow range of 2.3 to 2.7.
-We divide them into three subsamples according to the S\'{e}rsic index, $n$, and resample their color distributions to be the same to eliminate the correlation between color and $n$.
+We divide them into three subsamples according to the S\'{e}rsic index, $0.8<n<3$, $3<n<5$ and $5<n<8$.
+To eliminate the correlation between color and $n$, we resample their color distributions to make them similar by randomly removing some galaxies.
 The left panel of Figure \ref{fig:fixed} shows their ESD measurements.
 The red empty squares with errorbars in Figure~\ref{fig:nmc} show the best-fit $M_h$ and $c$ versus $n$, and the ``Fixed color'' row in Table \ref{tab:baseres} presents the best-fit parameters and associated errors.
-We find that after the color is fixed, the dependencies of both $M_h$ and $c$ on $n$ are still consistent with the results of the blue dots.
+We find that, after fixing the color, the dependencies of both $M_h$ and $c$ on $n$ are still consistent with, and even stronger than, the results for the blue dots.
 The best-fit relations are

 This implies that the correlation between $n$ and halo properties is not predominantly driven by differences in galaxy color.

 Conversely, to explore whether the color dependence is driven by morphology, we also select galaxies with $1 < n < 6$ and divide them into two color subsamples: blue galaxies with $2 < u-r < 2.25$ and red galaxies with $2.25 < u-r < 2.6$.
-For fair comparison, these two sub-samples are resampled to have the same distribution of $n$, with average $n$ of $2.98 \pm 1.07$ and $3.10 \pm 1.09$, respectively.
+For fair comparison, these two sub-samples are resampled by randomly selecting galaxies to ensure a similar distribution of $n$, with average $n$ of $2.98 \pm 1.07$ and $3.10 \pm 1.09$ respectively, where the errors are the standard deviations of $n$.
 The middle panel of Figure \ref{fig:fixed} shows their ESD measurements.
 The orange and blue rings in Figure \ref{fig:nmc} represent the results for the red and blue galaxy samples, with their sizes indicating the 1$\sigma$ error range.
 The ``Fixed $n$'' section in Table \ref{tab:baseres} shows the best-fit results.
 We find that even when \(n\) is fixed, halo mass still exhibits a color bimodality, with red galaxies residing in more massive halos than blue galaxies, while their halo concentrations remain consistent.
 This suggests that a better secondary proxy for halo mass should involve a combination of both color and morphology.
 Due to data limitations, we are unable to determine the optimal combination, but this presents an intriguing topic for future research.
-On the other hand, halo concentration appears to be primarily linked to morphology, although more precise measurements are needed to confirm this conclusion.